 I’ve never really understood what they’re meant to do.
 That’s because when I looked at them, although I understood all the statements and words in isolation, they never seemed to coalesce into something meaningful when I turned the page.
 They just exited my mind.
 Flew the marketing nest.

 I’ve sat through countless meetings with brand managers methodically working their way through the brand presentation.
-The solemn sell in.
+The seldom sell in.
 The serious and detailed explanation of why Brand X really is better than Brand Y and Brand Z. Culminating in an attempt to sum it all up on a single page with type (point size 9) in little boxes, destined to be taped to a wall next to the office extension list.

 In the past, this used to intimidate me.
 I thought there must be a secret marketing masterclass that teaches you how to design a deep, meaningful and overly engineered brand onion.
 I assumed that others in the room got it, understood it and the value, coherence and clarity it brings to all brand marketing comms.